She Couldn't Take It

-She Couldn't Take It is a 1935 screwball comedy film made at Columbia Pictures, directed by Tay Garnett, written by C. Graham Baker, Gene Towne and Oliver H.P.
+She Couldn't Take It is a 1935 American screwball comedy film made at Columbia Pictures, directed by Tay Garnett, written by C. Graham Baker, Gene Towne and Oliver H.P.
 Garrett, and starring George Raft and Joan Bennett.
 It was one of the few comedies Raft made in his career.

 Plot

 The film tells the story of the wealthy family Van Dyke: a frustrated patriarch Dan (Walter Connolly); his self-centered wife (Billie Burke); and his spoiled children Tony (James Blakeley) and Carol (Joan Bennett).
 They have constant run-ins for outrageous behavior.

 Dan Van Dyke is sent to prison for tax evasion.
 His cellmate is bootlegger and fellow convicted tax evader Ricardi.
 The two men become friends and when Van Dyke dies from a poor heart, he puts Ricardi in charge of his interests.